The terms sect and cult are omitted by many scholars.

 What is Cult?

-The term cult is derived from the Latin word cultus, whose literal meaning is labor or worship.
+The term cult is derived from the Latin word cultus, whose literal meaning is labour or worship.

 A cult is a quasi-religious group.
 They have different but unorthodox ideas and beliefs with different rituals.

 Cults give out negative beliefs.
-The belief of the people who joins a cult is that it is the only way to overcome salvation, and everything outside of it is bad or omen.
+The people who join a cult believe that it is the only way to overcome salvation and that everything outside of it is bad or an omen.

 The cult may or may not be religious.
-It is usually seen as a negative group.
-The belief that just their ideas are supreme.
-The people are often brainwashed or coerced.
+It is seen as a negative group.
+The belief is that just their ideas are supreme.
+The people are brainwashed or coerced.

-The Osho movement or KKK are examples of cults.
+The Osho movement and KKK are examples of cults.

 Main Differences Between Sect and Cult